 After many years of clinical practice and research and even self-experimentation I have learned this:

 I would much rather take a single patient experience and listen to the patient with good follow up.
 I will then build on that clinical knowledge to help others.

 The basis of functional nutrition is meeting an individual’s needs to get to the root cause of their illness.

 Where is the individual assessment in research?

 Research focuses on the average or the mean.
 What if you fall outside that mean?
 The odds are, you do.

 Even the best of research is minimally applicable to you, the individual.

-The topics that really matter to me as a functional nutritionist and researcher after 18 years are these:
+The topics that really matter in research are these:

 - Did the research focus on making people feel better?